By Ellen Stewart and Katherine Smith

 - save time, especially where others have carried out the work

 - offer clear, quantified answers and/or predictions of likely policy outcomes

-Scenario modelling, which is widely perceived to have been a critical factor in the introduction of minimum unit pricing for alcohol in Scotland, was described as particularly appealing because it predicted a very specific, quantified benefit (for example, potential saved lives).
+Scenario modelling, which is widely perceived to have been a critical factor in introducing minimum unit pricing for alcohol in Scotland, was described as particularly appealing because it predicted a very specific, quantified benefit (for example, potentially saved lives).
 This was described as gold dust in the political process.
-However most research users were frank in admitting that they had little understanding of how modelling produced this figure.
+However, most research users were frank in admitting that they had little understanding of how modelling produced this figure.
 Far from being a drawback, we argue (in contrast to researchers who have found that policymakers value transparency in their evidence tools) that in public health policy, at least in this particular example, the black magic of modelling actually appeared to enhance its appeal.

 The practical technical advice often offered to researchers to make their findings more useful, or ‘impactful’, often presents failures of evidence-based policy as a supply-side issue.
 Research findings are not relevant enough, too wordy, or buried in obscure academic journals.
 In contrast, examining how policy actors describe using tailor-made ‘evidence tools’ highlights the complicated role evidence plays within the inevitably political and democratic process of policymaking.